Analysis | The first cicadas are arriving, while the rest are on the brink

 Where the cicadas haven’t emerged, they’re on the brink.

 Foxes and other animals are currently digging in the ground in search of cicada nymphs.
-Over the past two weeks, cicada nymphs have punched countless holes to the surface but, so far, most of them have remained in the ground.
+Over the past two weeks, cicada nymphs have punched countless holes to the surface, but so far most of them have remained in the ground.
 Searching for nymphs, foxes have dug up multiple areas of my neighbor’s lawn and mulch beds.

 The nymphs appear ready to emerge, but they seem to be waiting for the perfect moment, or weather, to climb out of their tunnels and molt.
 Meanwhile, foxes and other animals sense that a rare feast is located just under their feet and are moving dirt searching for a juicy bug meal.
 A photo of a recent fox excavation is shown below.